 Venden’s face creased into a frown, a look of confusion in his eyes.

 ‘We got attacked by mercenaries,’ Verina said quietly but it was loud enough for them to hear.

-‘There was this elf with them.
-I have never seen anything like this elf before.
+‘There was this strange being with them, that looked like an elf…but different.
 He looked undead.’
 Firnen said.

 ‘Stranger still, he put some sort of mark on Verina.’
 Firnen said, gesturing towards her.